lwhsu/freebsd-201606-ci-hackathon/slides.md

 TODO:
-- arrange it
+- Arrange it
-- extract TODO items and put on wiki
+- Extract TODO items and put on wiki